November 05, 2020 Andrea Bartman

 Revisit your audience personas for 2020.

 It’s pretty safe to say 2020 is not what anyone expected.
 The world has radically shifted in a very short time, and pre-COVID-19 assumptions probably need to be updated.
 Audience priorities, buying decisions and pain points need to be reevaluated to ensure they align with today’s life and business.
-If you haven’t already, review and make necessary edits to your target audience personas so your marketing efforts are resonating the best way possible.
+If you haven’t already, review generated demand from previous years and make necessary edits to your target audience personas so your efforts resonate.

 Align sales and marketing teams for optimal cohesion and performance.